neilk/boxchar/web/svelte-app/README.md

 ### Prerequisites

 - Node.js (v16+)
-- The WASM package must be built first from the parent directory: `cd ../.. && ./build-web.sh`
+- The WASM package must be built first from the repository root: `../../build-web.sh`

 ### Installation

+**Important: All npm commands must be run from the `web/svelte-app/` directory.**

 ```bash
 npm install